- Survivor Care & Prevention

 - Fees, Insurance & Forms

-All Oregon State students – including Ecampus students – can receive medical advice from a nurse by phone 24 hours a day.
-This service is provided free of charge.
-A registered nurse will answer the advice line at 541-737-2724.
-After hours, a medical call center will respond to calls made to 541-737-9355..
+Eligible Ecampus students, who pay the health fee, and live within 50 miles of Corvallis can receive advice from a nurse by phone 24 hours a day.
+Simply call 541-737-2724 and a registered nurse will answer your call.
+After regular clinic hours, a call center will respond to calls made to the SHS main number at 541-737-9355.

 At no charge, Ecampus students can access self-assessments related to substance abuse (e-CHUG & e-TOKE), AlcoholEdu and Sexual Assault Prevention learning modules.
 AlcoholEdu is designed to assist you in making well-informed decisions about alcohol use by presenting information about alcohol’s effects on the body, how to recognize and respond to an alcohol-related emergency, and where to find resources.
 The Sexual Assault Preventionlearning module provides information about sexual assault, relationship violence, stalking and sexual harassment, including available resources and information about supporting friends, co-workers, and fellow students who may have been affected by sexual violence.
 Sexual Assault Prevention for Adult Learners delivers similar content but was developed for graduate and professional students.